MikkelSchubert/adapterremoval/docs/manpage.rst

 	Trim the 3' of reads by a fixed amount after removing adapters, but before carrying out quality based trimming.
 See ``--pre-trim5p``.

+.. option:: --trim-strategy name

+	The strategy used for performing quality trimming; 'mott' to enable trimming using the modified Mott's algorithm, 'window' to perform window based quality trimming, and 'per-base' to perform base-by-base trimming of low-quality bases and Ns (if enabled).
+Defaults to Mott's algorithm.

-.. option:: --trim-error-rate rate
+.. option:: --trim-mott-rate rate

 	The threshold value used when performing trimming quality based trimming using the modified Mott's algorithm.
 A value of zero or less disables trimming; a value greater than one is assumed to be a Phred encoded error rate (e.g. 13 ~= 0.05).
+Applies when Mott based trimming is enabled.
 Default to 0.05.

+.. option:: --trim-windows size

+	Trim low quality bases using a sliding window based approach inspired by :program:`sickle` with the given window size.
+See the "Window based quality trimming" section of the manual page for a description of this algorithm.
+Applies when window based trimming is enabled.
+Defaults to 0.1.

+.. option:: --trim-min-quality minimum

+	Inclusive minimum quality used when trimming low-quality bases with --trimming-strategy 'window' and 'per-base'.
+Applies when window based or per-base trimming is enabled.
+Default is 2.

+.. option:: --trimqualities

+	Trim consecutive stretches of low quality bases (threshold set by ``--trim-min-quality``) from the 5' and 3' termini.
+If trimming of Ns is also enabled (``--trim-ns``), then stretches of mixed low-quality bases and Ns are trimmed.
+Applies when per-base trimming is enabled.

+.. option:: --trim-ns

+	Trim consecutive Ns from the 5' and 3' termini.
+If quality trimming is also enabled (``--trim-qualities``), then stretches of mixed low-quality bases and/or Ns are trimmed.
+Applies when window based or per-base trimming is enabled.

 .. option:: --pre-trim-polyx nucleotides